paazmaya/shigehachi/README.md

 -c, --color         Color used in the output images, such as \#b10dc9 or purple -m, --metric        Difference calculation Metric
--s, --style         Style in which the difference images are created -M, --match         Regular expression for matching files.
+-s, --style         Style in which the difference images are created -p, --compose       Composition type used for creating a composite image -M, --match         Regular expression for matching files.
 Default '\.png$' -r, --recursive     Shall the previous and current directories be recursively searched and matched
 ```